villeneuvelab/documentation/docs/project-space/vncserver-launch.md

 ## xstartup file

-First You should have a file `~/.vnc/xstartup` with this content :
+First, you should have a file `~/.vnc/xstartup` with this content :

 ```
 #!/bin/sh